henatan99/apple-main-webpage-/README.md

 3. Apple Page nav section
    - Nav links to many other pages aligned in a flex row direction
 4. Has a footer with
-   - Nav links to Legal, Privacy and Security
+   - Nav links to Legal, Privacy, and Security
-   - Copy right information statement
+   - Copy the right information statement

 ## Built With